-What Happens If a Business Increases An Account Limit Beyond the Limit Previously Agreed to By the Client?
+What Happens If a Creditor Increases An Account Limit Beyond the Agreed Limit?

 Understanding the Collection Problems Arising From Increased Spending Limits As Provided Without Request or Approval

-Major credit card companies or even a local small business that provides credit on an account, may create significant credit risk exposures, including loss of right to collect excess sums, by increasing credit limits without a request to do so or without the express approval of the debtor.
+Lenders, such as credit card providers or businesses who extend credit on an account, may create significant credit risk exposures, such as the loss of the right to sue for unpaid balances, by increasing credit limits without a request to do so or without the express approval of the debtor.

 15. The Small Claims Court sees many debt claims based on credit card accounts.
 I have seen challenges to unsolicited credit limit increases pleaded by defendants in other cases but I am not aware of any such case having gone to trial.
 Neither party was aware of any prior judicial decision dealing with this issue and so far as I am aware there is none.
 Nor was I referred to any legislation which might affect this issue and I am aware of none.